RISHABH1270/Kubernetes_Cheatsheet/README.md

 While Pods can technically communicate directly using their IPs, this is not recommended because Pod IPs are ephemeral — they change when a Pod restarts or reschedules.
 Instead, use a Service to give a stable DNS name and virtual IP.
 Example: One Pod calls another via http://my-service.namespace.svc.cluster.local

-There are 4 types of Services:
+### There are 4 types of Services:

 ### 🔌 NodePort (Access the application through the port exposed by the node and then internal routed to targeted port of the application)

-Sample YAML for Nodeport
+Sample YAML for Nodeport:
 ```yaml
 apiVersion: v1
 kind: Service